WE WROTE THE BOOK ON SECTION 1031

 * You can Refinance your Relinquished Property prior to sale.

-* You cannot Refinance your Replacement Property after closing.
+* You cannot Refinance your Replacement Property right after closing.

 * Owning Dealer Property does not mean you aren’t also allowed to use Section 1031.